emoloic/house-rent-prediction/README.md

 	$ make deployment
 	```

 	The training workflow will be then automatically executed the fist day of every month.
 It will download the latest dataset (if the Kaggle credentials have been provided), search the best model in terms of rmse metric among XGBoost, Random Forest and finally will store it in the model registry.
-It is worth noting the training workflow can also be immediately executed without waiting the next schedule:
+It is worth noting the training workflow can also be immediately executed without waiting the next schedule.
+All your flow runs can be visualize in your prefect Cloud account.

 	```
 	$ make train